On Friday, Nov. 1, Western Carolina University was represented to a national audience on ABC through the Emmy

 Jennifer Cooper, associate director for Western Carolina’s Center for Community Engagement and Service Learning, filmed the episode on Aug.
 27 along with contestants from Los Angeles and Canada.

-Cooper’s entire journey started in the spring when she had met up with some friends who watch It regularly.
-They were discussing winner and sports better James Holzhauer, who had a 32-game winning streak totaling $2,464,216 of winnings from April to June of 2019.
-This made Cooper curious, so she decided to try one of their online tests that is offered periodically.
-She finished the 50-60 question test in around 20 minutes as required then received a call requesting to meet in person.
+Cooper’s entire journey started in the spring when she met up with some friends who regularly watched the show.
+They discussed winner and sports better James Holzhauer, who had a 32-game winning streak totaling $2,464,216 of winnings from April to June of 2019.
+This made Cooper curious, so she decided to try one of their online tests that are offered periodically.
+She finished the 50-60 question test in the required 20-minute timeframe then received a call requesting to meet in person.

 “I went to Nashville back at the beginning of the summer, and for that, there were two written tests,” Cooper said.
 “There was a fake game where they brought you, and two of the other competitors out there, and an interview like they sort of do on the show.
 At that point, they say okay, we’ll have you know that there are thousands of people going through this stage of the process, so we might or might not call you at some point over the next 18 months.”

-With Cooper’s luck, she received a call from Culver City, California a month later asking her to appear in a taping within the second week of the semester with the whole roundtrip lasting 32 hours with her being the 5th and last taping of the day.
+With Cooper’s luck, she received a call from Culver City, California, a month later asking her to appear in a taping within the second week of the semester.
+The whole roundtrip lasted 32 hours, with her being the fifth and last taping of the day.

 “You’re out there for the whole day,” she said.
 “The first part of the day, you fill out some paperwork, it’s all really boring, and they actually have you do a couple of practice games, so you’ve kind of gone through what is.
 You’re up there with the cameras and the lights and all that kind of thing.
 They tape five games in one day, so you don’t know when you’re going to get drawn to be one of the new contestants.”